borbware/unity-basics-course/Module1.md

 ## Module projects

-* During Stage 1, a new Module project is introduced every Module
+* During Stage 1, a new module project is introduced every module
-* The deadlines for the projects are on Fridays, and we will continuously work on it during the Moduledays
+* We will continuously work on it during the module
+* Deadline for the project is the last day of the module
-* On Fridays, the projects are showcased
+  * The projects are showcased on that day
 * Every project has three separate stages
   * ⭐ The ***MVP*** (minimum viable product)
   * ⭐⭐ Some extra feature included